Fill form to unlock content

 Thermal Management: The Hidden Cost of Autonomy

 For example, TuSimple is a San Diego-based autonomous trucking company that develops self-driving perception stacks exclusively for long-haul semi-trucks.
-To successfully operate at SAE Level 4 Autonomy, which is fully capable to drive autonomously without human intervention, it needed an onboard compute platform with at least two GPUs to meet the real-time data processing requirements.
+To successfully operate at SAE Level 4 Autonomy, which is fully capable to drive autonomously without human intervention, it needed an onboard computer platform with at least two GPUs to meet the real-time data processing requirements.
 Mechanically, the system had to manage heat dissipated by processors and be able to withstand the inherent shock and vibration of the use case.

 “The more situational awareness you’re looking for around the #vehicle, the more #sensors required.
 Thus the higher the compute load, which generally requires more power.” – Jim Shaw, @CrystalGroup via @insightdottech